22 famous nappers: How napping was these people’s key to success

 Thomas Edison is another famous scientist with a nap habit.
 It would be an overstatement to go so far as to say that Edison believed in the power of naps, though; they were more of an inconvenient necessity for him, since he sternly believed that he only needed four to five hours of sleep each night.

 Even with his constant lack of sleep, Edison managed to invent so ferociously that during his lifetime he held over 1093 US patents.
-This puts him right on the list of famous nappers.

 5. Frank Lloyd Wright (1867-1959)